scrapy/scrapy/docs/faq.rst

 Some websites implement certain measures to prevent bots from crawling them, with varying degrees of sophistication.
 Getting around those measures can be difficult and tricky, and may sometimes require special infrastructure.
+Please consider contacting `commercial support` if in doubt.

 Here are some tips to keep in mind when dealing with these kind of sites: